MJCappella/Jobs-Portal/README.md

 ## Description

-Jobs Portal is a a website that provides a way to create, update, delete and retrieve jobs.
+Jobs Portal is a website that provides a way to create, update, delete and retrieve jobs.
 It also provides a way to create and retrieve a user.

 ## Setup Requirements